-Whatever your sport, if you’re watching at home you’ll want a warm gooey dip for your chips.
+Whatever your sport, if you’re watching at home you’ll want some quick and easy appetizer ideas.
 This easy spinach artichoke dip is just what you need.
 Full of flavor, with just the right amount of cheese.

-While I am a big basketball fan, this is a great dip to serve as an appetizer when your having friends over.
+While I’m a big basketball fan, this is a great dip to serve as an appetizer when you’re having friends over.
 You can make it in advance and just bake it before they arrive.
-It’s an appetizer that still tastes great even when it has cooled to room temperature.
+It’s a creamy spinach dip that still tastes great even when it has cooled to room temperature.

 - There’s no mayonnaise in my version of spinach artichoke dip